Transfer student orientation details

 Welcome to Wayne State!

-During the orientation program, you’ll learn about campus resources, how to navigate through the university successfully and network with students, faculty and staff.
+The transfer orientation program is more than advising and registration.
+You'll learn about campus resources, how to navigate the university successfully and network with students, faculty and staff.

 Please note that orientation reservations are set based on your intended major.
 If you do not see your major listed, please write to the orientation office to update your intended major with the university.
 Orientation sessions are scheduled for noon-5 p.m.
 You are expected to attend the entire program.
 Make your reservation now.

 Students admitted for Winter 2018

 Monday, December 18

 Note that winter classes begin on Monday, January 8, 2018.

 What will I do during the orientation program?